thejohnfreeman/project-template-python/docs/code.rst

 Code
 ====

-The generator does not create any code for you.
-You'll need to choose between a single-file module or a package directory and add them yourself.
+The generator does not write any code for you, but it will generate an empty package or module based on your choice.
 The tests directory will be created for you, but you'll need to add the first test.

 This sample project has a single-file module (``project_template.py`` `🔗`__) and one test (``test_greeting.py`` `🔗`__).